Talks

 Theoretical Astrophysics seminars, Università degli Studi di Milano, Milan, Italy, Dec 2015.

-Gravity and Particles seminars, University of Nottingham, Nottingham, UK, Dec 2015.
+Gravity and Particles seminar, University of Nottingham, Nottingham, UK, Dec 2015.

-Gravity seminars, STAG Research Center, Southampton, UK, Oct 2015.
+Gravity seminars, STAG Research Center, University of Southampton, Southampton, UK, Oct 2015.

-Wednesday seminars, Institute of Astronomy, Cambridge, UK, Jun 2015.
+Wednesday seminars, Institute of Astronomy, University of Cambridge, Cambridge, UK, Jun 2015.

 Gravitational Physics seminars, Cardiff University, Cardiff, UK, May 2014.

-GR seminar, Department Applied Mathematics and Theoretical Physics, Cambridge, UK, May 2014.
+GR seminars, Department Applied Mathematics and Theoretical Physics, University of Cambridge, Cambridge, UK, May 2014.

 Lectures at PhD schools